curi/websites/close-reading/atlas-shrugged-1.md

 >
 > “But . . .” said Taggart, “but . . . but nobody’s ever used it before!”

 James is so intellectually outclassed.
 Dagny knows what she’s talking about and has confidence to match.
 James tries to stand up to her anyway instead of appreciating her competence and being glad someone knows what they’re doing.
 Dagny should be rewarded for her knowledge and initiative; but she isn’t, and she puts up with it.
 Why would she put up with this mistreatment, and should she?
-We find out later: she puts up with it because she wants to run the railroad; but no she shouldn’t.
+We find out later: she puts up with it because she wants to run the railroad, but she's making a mistake.

 > He observed, with satisfaction, that she was silenced by anger.
 He liked to observe emotions; they were like red lanterns strung along the dark unknown of another’s personality, marking vulnerable points.